 Tuscan Sausage and Vegetable Stew

-Fresh vegetables including carrots, celery, potatoes, and baby spinach are simmered with canned tomatoes, chicken broth, beans, and diced kielbasa to create an absolutely scrumptious and hearty stew.
-I could eat bowl after bowl of this stuff – it is SO good!!
+Fresh vegetables including carrots, celery, potatoes, and baby spinach are simmered with canned tomatoes, chicken broth, beans, and diced kielbasa to create an absolutely scrumptious and hearty stovetop stew.

 How to Make This Recipe

-Start by heating a drizzle of extra virgin olive oil in a large soup pot or Dutch Oven over heat that’s just a touch above medium.
+Start by heating a drizzle of extra virgin olive oil in a large soup pot or Dutch Oven over heat that’s a touch above medium.
 Add chopped carrots, celery, shallots, kielbasa, and garlic then season with homemade seasoned salt and pepper.
-Cover with a lid then cook for 7 minutes to start softening the vegetables.

-Bring the liquid to a boil then add 2 cups diced russet potatoes (~1 medium-sized potato) then partially cover, turn the heat down to medium, and simmer until the potatoes are tender, 20-25 minutes.
+Bring the broth to a boil then add diced russet potatoes, place a lid partially on top, turn the heat down to medium, and simmer until the potatoes are tender, 20-25 minutes, stirring occasionally.

-Last step is to add 2 packed cups baby spinach that have been chopped.
+Last step is to add chopped baby spinach.
 Stir then cook until the spinach has wilted, just a minute or so.

 Ingredients